-We expect our expenses to increase as we continue to invest in sales, marketing and products to increase our market share.
-We will also continue to incur capital expenditures as we procure and launch satellites to increase image collection capacity, as well as investing in our Gen-3 satellites and Spectra AI software platform to significantly expand our product capabilities in the future.
+While our expenses may continue to exceed our revenues in the near term due to investments we are making in sales, marketing and products to increase our market share, we expect this difference to decline as we progress to becoming operating cash flow positive.
+We expect to continue to incur capital expenditures as we procure and launch satellites to increase image collection capacity, as well as investing in our Gen-3 satellites and Spectra AI software platform to significantly expand our product capabilities in the future.